 - The activities are voluntary and oriented to the needs and interests of young people: Youth work by and for young people.

-- Some youth work services are provided by non-statutory organisations.
+- Most of the youth work services are provided by non-statutory organisations.
 Cooperation between statutory authorities and non-statutory organisations is enshrined in German law.

 In addition, youth work has been shaped since its beginnings by the push-and-pull of governmental interests and youth-led youth activities.
 Phases of political instrumentalisation interchange with periods of greater self-determination amongst young people.
 Even today, the struggle to balance government influence with youth autonomy continues.

 Youth work is carried out as part of the child and youth services system in Germany.
 Child and youth services generally cover all education and care services for children, young people and their families outside of school.
 In addition to youth work, child and youth services provide things like childcare facilities (education and care of children aged 0–6 years and of schoolchildren); socio-educational support services (Hilfen zur Erziehung) such as residential care or foster families; youth social work; youth assistance in the justice system; and child and youth protection services.
 The socio-educational support services in particular focus on problems faced by children and young people, such as difficulties in upbringing, domestic abuse and neglect, providing specific support for parents to help them (better) meet their parental responsibilities.
 Youth social work aims to offer socio-educational assistance to young people from socially disadvantaged backgrounds to redress the balance or help them overcome barriers.
 Such assistance can include school social work, support with vocational training, workplace integration and more.
 Youth work in Germany forms an independent field of activity that is distinct from the socio-educational support services, youth social work and other areas of child and youth services.